 6. Don’t Overpin

 While you surely have to pin regularly to keep your profile alive, pinning too many things can be a mistake and should be avoided.
 Pins are about quality and not just volume, so if you like the social network and you want to spend more time on it, try to spend that time increasing the quality of your pins, not their quantity.

 7. Don’t Leave Your Profile Incomplete

-Incomplete profiles might be fine if you were creating them for personal use, but if you’re using Pinterest for your business, you need to have a perfectly completed profile.
-Information about the business, links to the business’ website, whatever information you’re asked for you should provide.
+Incomplete profiles might be fine if you were creating them for personal use.
+But if you’re using Pinterest for your business, you need to have a perfectly completed profile.
+Information about the business, links to the business’ website, whatever information you’re asking for you should provide.

 8. Don’t Pin Dead Links

 Dead links are one of the surest ways to lose followers, so any link you’re sending out should be double-checked.
 You really don’t want to disseminate links to non-existing pages.

 Finding content on Pinterest online and repining it is one of the things Pinterest was made for, but so is pinning original content.
 It doesn’t have to be content you create on your own.
 It should be content you can across looking at places other than Pinterest.
 One of the easiest ways of doing it is using Pinterest’s Pin It button.
 Which allows you to share any content you find online on Pinterest with just a few clicks.

 Pinterest is actually a very organize place, or at least.
 It can be if you decide to take full advantage of all the options at your disposal.
 You should spread your pins across several boards according to their content.
 Then put the most interesting boards on top to attract the viewer’s attention.
 Also, try to keep the number of boards you have to a reasonable level.